Migorithm/migo_go/04_CONSOLE-APP/README.md

 6. If you get your mouse hovering over GetSingleKey, you will see the return types are Rune, keyboard.key and err.
 Rune literals are just 32-bit integer values.
 For example, the rune literal 'a' is actually the number 97.

-7. When you pressed Esc, return(enter) and so on, the key is not 0.
+7. When you pressed Esc, return(enter) and so on, the key is not 0 with char of them being 0.

 8. keyboard.KeyEsc will detect enter key.